creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

+#### Class Constructor

-You can also construct your own instance by importing the underlying DynamicConfig class
+You can also construct your own instance by importing the underlying DynamicConfig class.
+The underlying class has no remote resolvers registered.
+Out-of-the-box it will only pull from local files.

 ```typescript
 import { DynamicConfig } from '@creditkarma/dynamic-config'